 Brassicas are a very nutrient demanding crop, and good results will only be achieved if the fertiliser supply is adequate.
 Soil testing prior to starting the crop is highly advisable.
-The results of the test may help to achieve desired yield outcomes, target specific nutrient imbalances or deficiencies, save money and present the paddock in good condition for subsequent crops or pastures.
+The results of the test may help to achieve desired yield outcomes, target specific nutrient imbalances or deficiencies, and present the paddock in good condition for subsequent crops or pastures.

-Whilst a high yielding crop will require some expense in terms of fertiliser inputs, as the crop is being grazed in situ, a very high proportion of the nutrients will remain in the same paddock after grazing from passing through the animal, plant trash and the plant roots.
+As the crop is being grazed in situ, a very high proportion of the nutrients will remain in the same paddock after grazing from passing through the animal, plant trash and the plant roots.
 Allowing for animal production outputs and some losses through the environment or transferring to laneways, around 75-80% of the nutrients are likely to remain in the paddock.